OER Project Grants

-Regional STEM Instructional Materials Colaborative - Educational Service District 112
+Regional STEM Instructional Materials Collaborative- Educational Service District 112

-Central Valley School District Group on OER Commons Washington Hub.
+- STEM Instructional Materials Group on OER Commons Washington Hub

-The Seattle Schools Dual Language Immersion Social Studies OER project aims to identify, then translate and adapt, as needed, resources for teaching US History, Washington State History, including Since Time Immemorial, and World Geography at the middle school level in Spanish, Mandarin, and Japanese Dual Language Immersion programs.
-Many students in these programs are native or heritage speakers of their language and need access to appropriate academic materials in that language to meet the state’s learning standards for Social Studies.
-This is particularly a challenge for content in US History and Washington State History.
+The Seattle Schools Dual Language Immersion Social Studies OER project aims to identify, then translate and adapt, as needed, resources for teaching US History, Washington State History, including Since Time Immemorial, World Geography, and World History 3 at the middle and high school level in Spanish, Mandarin, and Japanese Dual Language Immersion programs.

 Past Grant Awards